Chart Color Schemes

 The level of general health in Lockridge - Kiara is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Lockridge-Kiara demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population compared to the national average.
+Lockridge-Kiara demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population, although this is higher than the national average for older, at-risk cohorts.

-However, this is higher in older, at-risk cohorts.
-The rate of private health cover is very high, approximately 55% of the total population (around 7,977 people).
-Mental health issues and asthma are the most common medical conditions in the area, affecting 7.6% and 7.4% of residents respectively.
-About 73.0% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Perth.
-As of 2019, 12.4% of residents are aged 65 and over (1,785 people).
-Health outcomes among seniors require more attention than the broader population.
+Approximately 55% (~7,977 people) of the total population has private health cover.
+The most prevalent medical conditions in the area are mental health issues and asthma, affecting 7.6% and 7.4% of residents respectively.
+73.0% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Perth.
+The area has 12.4% (1,785 people) of residents aged 65 and over.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health